andreas-woelfl/docker-encfs/README.md

 ```

 ## Optional
-Environment variable to specify the encfs password
+Environment variable `ENCFS_PWD` to specify the encfs password
 ```
 -e ENCFS_PWD=pwd
 ```

-Environment variable to pass options to encfs (such as -o allow_other or --reverse)
+Environment variable `ENCFS_OPTS` to pass options to encfs (such as -o allow_other or --reverse)
 ```
 -e ENCFS_OPTS=-o allow_other -o nonempty --reverse
 ```